 - Your monthly spend with Zillow is $4,000, and that nets you 20 leads a month

-But, when you factor in the nurture leads that will close within a year, your cost per closing drops to $1,333, or 14.81%.
+But, when you factor in the nurture leads that will close within a year, your cost per closing drops to $1,333, or 14.81% of each commission.

 Plus, you still have the other 17 leads you’ve collected over that time period to keep in your database, continue to nurture, and possibly capture referrals from down the road.

-However, when you’re using Zillow Flex, you don’t get any of the back-end benefits of the leads you receive.
+When you’re using Zillow Flex, you don’t get any of the back-end benefits of the leads you receive.
 You get a single lead, and if it closes, you pay on it.
 Your future benefit of Zillow Premier Agent using Zillow Flex is then limited to the possible repeat business from the lead Zillow provided, as well as any referrals they could send your way.
-It has been reported that the Zillow Flex fee ranges from 25% to 40%.
+The Zillow Flex fee ranges from 20% to 35%.